Epiforge/Extensions/Design/direct-subscription.md

 **The first is fixed by refusal.** An expression touching a property with ignored change notifications is now ineligible, reported as `IgnoredChangeNotification`.
 There is no cheaper fix: the fast path has no per-node cache to freeze the value in, and any full re-evaluation reads the property.
 The cost is that one ignored property disqualifies the whole expression, which is acceptable because ignoring a property is explicit and rare.

-**The second is not fixed, and refusal is not available** — refusing closure-field targets would refuse the archetype this whole mechanism exists to serve.
+**The second is fixed by freezing**, since refusal was not available — refusing closure-field targets would refuse the archetype this whole mechanism exists to serve. `FixedSubexpressionRewriter` lifts every closure field chain out of the lambda into an array read, once per lambda, and the observer resolves that array per observation.

-What fixes it is the redesign already identified for performance: resolve each fixed subexpression once, and give the compiled delegate those resolved values as arguments rather than letting it dereference closure fields live.
-A lambda rewritten so that every maximal fixed subexpression becomes an indexed read from a values array can be compiled once per lambda and invoked with the values resolved at construction — which freezes exactly what the graph freezes, and removes both `ReplaceParameters` and `Plan` from the per-observation path as a side effect.

-So the redesign has stopped being an optimization. **It is the correctness fix**, and the performance is a by-product.
-That reorders everything: it is not the thing to do after the fuzzer, it is the thing the fuzzer has just made mandatory.

-Until it lands, the mechanism has a known divergence and should not ship.
+Only closure field chains are lifted.
+A `ConstantExpression`'s value cannot change, so freezing it would buy nothing and cost a boxed array slot; and the parameter is the argument, already fixed at construction by being passed in.

+**What this leaves for the performance redesign.** Freezing was the correctness half of the change identified earlier, and it is the smaller half.
+The larger one remains: the analysis and the plan are still computed per observation from a freshly normalized tree, and `ReplaceParameters` still runs every time.
+Determining eligibility and planning from the lambda, cached alongside the evaluator that now lives beside it, would remove both from the per-observation path.
+That is now purely a performance change, which is a much better position to attempt it from.

 ## The evidence required before shipping